x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-accepted-domains/manage-accepted-domains.md

 2. Select the domain and click **Edit** ![Edit icon](../../media/ITPro_EAC_EditIcon.png).

-3. In the **Accepted Domain** window, in the **This accepted domain is** section, select the domain type.
+3. In the **Accepted Domain** window, under **This accepted domain is** section, select the domain type.
 The possible values are **Authoritative** and **Internal relay**.

-   - If you select **Authoritative**, you must confirm that you want to enable Directory Based Edge Blocking.
+   - If you select **Authoritative**, you must confirm that you want to enable Directory-Based Edge Blocking.

-   - If you select **Internal Relay**, you can enable match subdomains to enable mail flow to all subdomains.
+   - If you select **Internal Relay**, you can enable the match-subdomains to enable mail flow to all subdomains.
 For more information, see [Enable mail flow for subdomains in Exchange Online](enable-mail-flow-for-subdomains.md).

 4. When you're finished, click **Save**.